parsley42/ruby-awstools/README.md

   projects, e.g. `mycompany.com`.
 * DNSDomain: The DNS domain for all resources in a particular project, e.g.
   `dev.mycompany.com`.
-* ConfigDomain: The DNS domain where configuration variables are stored in TXT records.
-This may be the same for multiple projects.
-(Note that a common use of such config variables us to map human-readable names of AMI images to their ami-xxx identifiers.)

 Thus, whenever a name is provided, it will canonicalized and a FQDN generated based on the configured domains.
 Some examples should make this clear:

-When DNSDomain is `foo.com`, DNSBase is `foo.com`, and ConfigDomain is `cfg.foo.com`, the name is translated to a canonical name and fqdn as
+When DNSDomain is `foo.com` and DNSBase is `foo.com`, the name is translated to a canonical name and fqdn as
 follows:
 * `bar` -> `bar`, `bar.foo.com`
 * `bar.baz` -> `bar.baz`, `bar.baz.foo.com`
 * `bar.foo.com` -> `bar`, `bar.foo.com`
-* `baz.cfg` -> `baz.cfg`, `baz.cfg.foo.com`

 When DNSDomain is `dev.foo.com`:
 * `bar` -> `bar.dev`, `bar.dev.foo.com`
 * `bar.dev` -> `bar.dev`, `bar.dev.foo.com`
-* `baz.cfg` -> `baz.cfg.foo.com`

 #### Standard Parameters and Normalization